The transience of the everyday

 About my books

 I make a book every year.
-I prefer sequences.
-They are physical collections or collections over time.
+I like sequences, which I think of as collections.
 The book gives me the opportunity to arrange these collections rhythmically.
 I see the book as a dance, with or without a dramatic arc.
 I like the tactility of paper.
 Sometimes the paper is part of the concept.
 For example, in Collection #1 I used different types of paper to emphasize the materiality of the photographed objects and in Arcadia the content of the work is translated into the way in which the paper is folded.
 For Wallpaper I made paper myself, which I printed and photographed.

 I produced the first two books (Monochrome and Sequences) together with a designer.
 I also had these books printed.
 I designed the books that followed myself; a designer adds something to the work and that was not what I ultimately wanted.
 I also started making the books myself.
 The manual work suits the content of my work.